praveen-riseslabs/fullstack-ajay/backend/README.md

 ## Database Setup

-Configure the MySQL database connection in the `application.properties`/`application.yml` file.
+Configure the MySQL database connection in the `application.properties file.

 create the database your_database